 This is because your chronological age will refer to how much time has passed since you were born (and is based on your birth date).
 Biological age then refers to the true age of your cells, organs, and tissues (and is based on biochemistry).
 Meanwhile, epigenetic age refers to how much your body –– and specifically your genes –– have aged after experiencing positive or negative environmental stress.

 For example, The Atherosclerosis Risk in Communities Study demonstrated that cardiovascular disease risk factors such as smoking seemed to accelerate one’s epigenetic age.
-Conversely, mild environmental stress like healthy exercise may help preserve the integrity (or “youth”) of your healthy genes.
+Conversely, mild environmental stress like healthy exercise may help preserve the integrity (or “youth”) of your healthy genes – thus, slowing down aging.

 Essentially, this means that though we can’t turn back the clock, lifestyle and dietary habits may be able to influence — and potentially even lead to the reversal of our epigenetic age.
 This, in turn, could potentially increase our actual lifespan.

 In this way, an epigenetic clock is a useful tool because it can be used to calculate your epigenetic age.
 If this age is dramatically older than your biological age it may signal a higher mortality risk.
 Today, many use epigenetic clocks to estimate the effects of aging on their body so they can flag whether their greater lifestyle, environment, or behavior might set them up for danger down the line.
-An epigenetic clock can also signal whether smart nutrition and a healthy lifestyle is benefiting your long term health.
+An epigenetic clock can also signal whether smart nutrition and a healthy lifestyle is benefiting your long term health and allowing you to live longer.

 Can Cellular Aging Be Reversed? - Reverse Aging & Longevity Research

 While there is no definitive evidence that cellular aging can be reversed entirely, a person’s epigenetic clock is highly dynamic.
-It can be affected not only by choices pertaining to diet and exercise but also by specific events and experiences.
+The aging process can be affected not only by choices pertaining to diet and exercise but also by specific events and experiences.